erf/flim/README.md

 Initialize your sprite objects in `Game.initialize`, and return the `Game` as a future.

-We have helper methods for loading images and json files using a generic `AssetCache`.
+`AssetCache`, or one of its sub-classes, is used for loading and caching images, json files and more.

 Load (and cache) `Sprite` and `AnimatedSprite` (or other objects) from json assets by calling `Sprite.loadJson`, `AnimatedSprite.loadJson` or `JsonAssets.instance.load`.